mariomulansky/PySpike/Readme.rst

     :target: https://travis-ci.org/mariomulansky/PySpike

 PySpike is a Python library for the numerical analysis of spike train similarity.
-Its core functionality is the implementation of the bivariate ISI_ and SPIKE_ distance [#]_ [#]_.
+Its core functionality is the implementation of the bivariate ISI_ and SPIKE_ distance [#]_ [#]_ as well as SPIKE-Synchronization_ [#]_.
-Additionally, it provides functions to compute multivariate SPIKE and ISI distances, as well as averaging and general spike train processing.
+Additionally, it provides functions to compute multivariate profiles, distance matrices, as well as averaging and general spike train processing.
 All computation intensive parts are implemented in C via cython_ to reach a competitive performance (factor 100-200 over plain Python).

 PySpike provides the same fundamental functionality as the SPIKY_ framework for Matlab, which additionally contains spike-train generators, more spike train distance measures and many visualization routines.